JNSStudios/ToonTuber-Player/README.md

      - A slider to change the animation sound effect volume
  - Press hotkeys assigned by the Tuber JSON to play the related animation (even if the window is out of focus!)
    (**NOTE:** While the Player window will continue to run when minimized, OBS cannot capture it while it's minimized.
 This is unfortunately an issue that I have no control over.)
- - Press "right ctrl" key (or other assigned key) to toggle ignoring hotkeys (useful for when you want to type in chat without triggering animations)
+ - Press "right ctrl" key (or other assigned key) to toggle ignoring hotkeys (useful for when you want to type something without triggering animations)
  - Press "right shift" key (or other assigned key) to toggle muting the microphone (useful for when you want to mute your mic within the program)
  - If the program crashes, an error report is saved in the same folder.
 A loud error sound will also play so the user will know that the program crashed even if they cannot see it.
  - Animations can have sound effects attached to them.
 WAV, MP3, and OGG files are supported. (note: if you are streaming or recording while using this program, you will likely have to add an Application Audio Capture source in OBS to capture the sound effects, as they are played within the window.)